balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 ::: info
 Depending on the complexit of your rate provider, reviews usually take up to 1-2 weeks for Balancer labs to complete.
 Consult the [issue board](https://github.com/balancer/code-review/issues) for the review status

-Consult our [rate provider onboarding FAQ](./rate-providers.md) for more details
 :::

 A registry of already reviewed providers can be found [here](https://github.com/balancer/code-review/tree/main/rate-providers)